Ever feel like your skin’s betraying you?

 Whiteheads are basically the same thing, except the skin has closed over the top resulting in a small white bump.

-Papules form when bacteria is involved.
-Commonly known as a pimple, pore walls break down from infection, leaving a red lump on your skin.
+Papules are more commonly known as pimples.
+This is where bacteria are present and pore walls break down from the infection, leaving a red lump on your skin.

-Pustules are also pimples with the addition of pus (there’s no nice way to say it), giving them a milky white appearance under the skin.
+Pustules are pimples/ papules with the addition of pus (sorry, no nice way to say it), giving them a milky white appearance under the skin.

 Nodules develop deeper in the skin than pustules and papules.
-They are further irritated and larger lumps under the skin.
+They feel like more irritated and larger lumps under the skin.

 Cysts are large painful pus-filled lumps caused by deeper clogging.
-They occur further below the surface than nodules and are the most likely of all acne types to scar.
+They occur further below the surface than nodules and are the most likely of all acne types to leave a scar.

 There are two types of scars commonly left by acne, and both have to do with the healing process.

-Pitted scars are just as they sound.
-These deep impressions in your skin are the result of not enough collagen when the wound is healing.
+Pitted (atrophic) scars are just as they sound.
+These deep impressions in your skin are the result of not enough collagen forming when the wound is healing.
+There are 3 sub-types of pitted/atrophic scars:

 Change in pigmentation (the colour of your skin) is another physical reminder of acne.
 This could be either hyperpigmentation (darkening of the skin) or hypopigmentation (lightening of the skin).